uds-lsv/GermEval-2018-Data/README.md

 This file represents the test data from the shared task.
 The file contains the annotation for both tasks of the shared task.

 More information about the shared task can be found on the website of the task: https://projects.fzai.h-da.de/iggsa/

+# guidelines

+Detailed guidelines regarding the annotation scheme of the data can be found in the following file:

+guidelines-iggsa-shared.pdf

 # usage